 When my whole life has revolved around one, one project for more than a month or two, I go into a type of cruise control.
 I zone out and just go through the same motions every day.
-I would absolutely kill to write something else, but as a writer I have always heard that if you stop at any point during a large project, you have hang up finishing it.
-Chances are you’ll never get back to working on your project because you’ll be too busy working on something else.
+I would absolutely kill to write something else, but as a writer I have always heard that if you stop at any point during a large project, you can hang up finishing it.
+Chances are you’ll never get back to working on your project because you’ll be too busy working on something else, losing all discipline.

 Well, my question is: At what point does this type of discipline become unhealthy for the project and for you?